dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 ## Code style

-In order to adher to various linting & formatting rules, we use a few formatting and static-analysis tools to keep both Python & RobotFramework code clean.
+In order to adhere to various linting & formatting rules, we use a few formatting and static-analysis tools to keep both Python & RobotFramework code clean.
 These are as follows:

 * [Flake8](https://pypi.org/project/flake8/):
 We use Flake8 to verify pep8, pyflakes & circular complexity rules.